tkaixinn/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding an event to existing persons: `addevent`

+Adds or updates an event for an existing contact.

+Format: `addevent name:NAME event:EVENT`

+Examples:
+* `addevent name:John Doe event:Met at NUS Career Fair 2024`

 ### Adding a note to existing persons: `addnote`